Twice-Cooked Greek Cauliflower

 - Season to taste with freshly-ground black pepper.

 - Put the cauliflower mixture into the baking dish and press down so it’s flat; then press the olives into the top.

 - Bake 35-40 minutes, or until the top is starting to brown and the mixture is bubbling.

 Use Kalamata olives or plain black olives, whichever you prefer.

 This won’t freeze well, but it will stay good in the fridge for several days and can be reheated in the microwave or in a small baking dish in the oven.

-, and as long as it’s made with fat-free Greek yogurt and low-fat cream cheese, this recipe would be approved for any phase of the Siytg Beach Diet.
-It would also be great for most other low-carb diet plans, which might prefer full-fat cheese.
+Cauliflower is a wonderful low-glycemic vegetable for the South Beach Diet, and as long as it’s made with fat-free Greek yogurt and low-fat cream cheese, this Twice-Cooked Greek Cauliflower would be approved for any phase of the original South Beach Diet.
+It would also be great for low-carb diet plans, which would prefer full-fat cheese.

 Find More Recipes Like This One: